-Out of an abundance of caution and to create a safe and secure environment, the Rose Lane Entrance to the hospital is temporarily closed.
-All patients are being asked to use the Bralliar Road Entrance, and park in a numbered parking space for curbside registration prior to entering the hospital.
+All patients are being asked to use the Bralliar Road Entrance for hospital services, and park in a numbered parking space for curbside registration prior to entering the hospital.
 Bralliar Entrance is open Monday through Friday 6AM – 6PM, closed nights and weekends.

 Curbside Registration / Check-in Instructions will be provided upon scheduling services: